DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Remote Sorting

-It is possible to perform sorting remotely by handling sorting state changes, generating a request, and sending it to the server.
+You can perform remote grouping by handling sorting state changes, generating a request, and sending it to the server.

 Sorting options are updated once an end-user interacts with a column header in the header row or Group Panel.
 Handle sorting option changes using the `SortingState` plugin's `onSortingChange` event and request data from the server using the applied sorting options.
 Once the sorted data is received from the server, pass it to the `Grid` component's `rows` property.

-Note that in the case of remote sorting, you do not need to use the `IntegratedSorting` plugin.
+Note that you do not need to use the `IntegratedSorting` plugin for remote sorting.

 .embedded-demo(grid-sorting/remote-sorting)